metachris/RPIO/README.txt

-**Visit http://pythonhosted.org/RPIO for a pretty version of this documentation.**

 RPIO is a Raspberry Pi GPIO toolbox, consisting of two main parts:

 * **rpio**, a command-line multitool for inspecting and manipulating GPIOs